Be The Change,

 This executive role requires advanced knowledge of nonprofit accounting, grant management, and the ability to lead and mentor a high-performing finance team.
 The CFO plays a key leadership role at Iris, fostering a culture of accountability, transparency, and mission-driven excellence.

 The Community Navigator is the first person someone will meet when entering the Family Resource Center (FRC) and will effectively communicate with families that arrive at the FRC for intake, service, and assistance.
 The Navigator will oversee the daily operations of the FRC.
 All services will support family stabilization and child safety.
-Community Navigators will build relationships by attending meetings, assisting/overseeing community events, and conducting presentations to share SCAN’s mission and programs offered.
-Navigators will also increase awareness and knowledge of child abuse and neglect throughout northern Indiana, educate and train educators, child-care providers, children, parents, and others on child abuse prevention topics, assist with cultivating relationships with individuals and organizations to further the mission of the organization and promote SCAN’s programs in the community.
+Community Navigators will build relationships by attending meetings, assisting/overseeing community events, and conducting presentations to share the Iris mission and programs offered.
+Navigators will also increase awareness and knowledge of child abuse and neglect throughout northern Indiana, educate and train educators, child-care providers, children, parents, and others on child abuse prevention topics, assist with cultivating relationships with individuals and organizations to further the mission of the organization and promote Iris programs in the community.

 The Family Engagement Specialist will report to a Family Engagement Supervisor and provide the following service lines: Intensive Foster Care, Family Preservation, Supervised Visitation, Father Engagement, and Home Based Casework.
 The Family Engagement Specialist will complete intakes, assessments and ongoing case management services to families referred to Iris Family Support Center by the Department of Child Services and Juvenile Probation.
 The Family Engagement Specialist will work alongside the family to provide services that support family stabilization and child safety.
 Evidence-based practices will be utilized to provide trauma-informed office-based, community-based, and home-based services.
 Family Engagement Specialists maintain an ongoing caseload of active families.
 The Family Engagement Specialist may be required to testify in court regarding services provided.
 The Family Engagement Specialist will need to work individually and within a team to assist families in completing goals and maintain child safety at all times.